 Preparing for DDoS Attacks

-There are various actions and best practices that security teams can take to prepare for DDoS attacks.
+There are various actions and best practices that security teams can take to prepare for and prevent DDoS attacks.
 These include:

 - Deploy Firewalls and Intrusion Detection Systems (IDS): Next-generation firewalls can block unusual or suspicious traffic, while intrusion detection and prevention systems can identify and alert on potential attacks.